huggingface/hub-docs/tasks/src/text-to-speech/about.md

 ## Use Cases

-Text-to-Speech (TTS) models can be used in any speech-enabled application that requires converting text to speech imitatting human voice.
+Text-to-Speech (TTS) models can be used in any speech-enabled application that requires converting text to speech imitating human voice.

 ### Voice Assistants